ossinova/databricks_templates/README.md

-# databricks_templates
+# Databricks Templates
 A repository filled with goodies for databricks.
+Everything from structure, functions, unit tests and utility tutorials (tips & tricks)

+# Medallion Architecture

+Bronze -> Silver -> Gold